 “Come as you are to worship!”
 All people are welcome!
 Large print prayers books are available.

 Our Sunday Rite II service is at 9:30 a.m. with hymns and praise music.
 Coffee time and Adult Inspirations follow the service.
 Children (ages 3 through 3rd grade) meet during the readings and sermon and return for the Peace and Communion with their families.
-Living the Good News lessons and activities are presented during the school year and activities during the summer.
+Living the Good News lessons are presented during the school year and activities during the summer.

 On the first and third Wednesdays, the service is held at Rittenhouse at 9:30 a.m..
 Equally as important as connecting with God, these services afford us an opportunity to connect with the residents.
 Come worship and be a friend to our senior brothers and sisters in Christ! http://www.rittenhousesl.com/comm-michigancity/